University Administrative Policies

 2.2.
 Principal Investigator

-Following receipt of the prime award, the applicable (Main Campus or HSC) Pre-Award Services will insure the sub-awardee is not disbarred from receiving federal funds and prepare a Sub-Award Agreement.
-In addition to University required terms and conditions, the Sub-Award Agreement may also contain many of the same terms and conditions as in the prime contract or grant (i.e. flow down provisions).
+Following receipt of the prime award, the applicable (Main Campus or HSC) Office of Sponsored Projects will insure the sub-awardee is not disbarred from receiving federal funds and prepare a Sub-Award Agreement.
+In addition to University required terms and conditions, the Sub-Award Agreement may also contain many of the same terms and conditions as in the prime contract or grant (i.e., flow down provisions).
 Appropriate signatures will be obtained on the Sub-Award Agreement from the sub-recipient and authorized University official.
 A copy of the Sub-Award Agreement is then forwarded to the Principal Investigator and the appropriate Contract and Grant Accounting Department (Main Campus or HSC).

 2.4.
 Main Campus and HSC Contract and Grant Accounting Departments